Anonymoush1006/Anonymoush1006/README.md

-- 👋 Hi, I’m @KedKoders
+- 👋 Hi, I’m @Henna
-- 👀 I’m interested in coding
+- 👀 I’m interested in huggingface libraries
-- 🌱 I’m currently learning AI algorithms
+- 🌱 I’m currently learning AI algorithms, like hugging face, I wanna make a text classifier to analyse guilt and tone in interviews and samples and stuff to detect criminals
-- 📫 How to reach me: hg0524.kig@ked.edu.in, as0399.kig@ked.edu.in, ss0905.kig@ked.edu.in, kanchenanand.kig@ked.edu.in
+- 📫 How to reach me: hg0524.kig@ked.edu.in
 - 😄 Pronouns: ...